Information for Authors

 Fast Track Charges for Manuscript

-The publication fee will not be refunded if the author withdraws the article after the acceptance letter is issued.
+The publication fee will not be refunded if the author withdraws the article after the acceptance letter has been issued.

 OPEN ACCESS POLICY